cdurden/algebra742/algebra742live/DEV.md

   f.
 How can I integrate reveal.js?
     i.
 Create a RevealJSMultiPartTask question type which would have a presentation associated with it containing placeholders for question parts. ii.
 Create a RevealJSPresentationGame
+  g.
+Add questions to RevealJSPresentationGame.
+Insert question markup into